MJ Melendez Player Props: Royals vs. Marlins

-MJ Melendez and his .357 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Miami Marlins and Braxton Garrett on June 5 at 6:40 PM ET.
+MJ Melendez and his .405 on-base percentage over his past 10 games (98 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Miami Marlins and Jesus Luzardo on June 6 at 6:40 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Rockies.
+In his last appearance, he racked up two hits (going 2-for-4 with a double and two RBI) against the Marlins.

 MJ Melendez Game Info & Props vs. the Marlins